Issue 35 - 29th January 2023

 - If No Barrier is present Referees are at liberty to decline to proceed with a match.

 - Referees are encouraged to impose the above No Barrier Regulation on safety grounds.

 - In the above case the Home Team will be deemed to have forfeit.

 - Touch Judges must have suitable space to work in as provided by these barriers.

-- Suitably marked Technical Areas must be in place, preferably both on the same side of the pitch.
+- Suitably marked Technical Areas must be in place both on the same side of the pitch.

 - If Technical Areas are not marked the Referee should insist at least 4 cones are used for each Area.